DataMigrators/nextgen.mettleci.io/docs/flow-analysis/flow-rules.md

 #### Description

 Developers occasionally wants to keep the SQL statements flexible, and use external file for SQL statements.
-However, SQL statements from external files don't go to the metadata repository where they can be used for job flow analysis.
+However, SQL statements from external files don't go to the metadata repository where they can be used for lineage analysis.
 These SQL statements are also not included in operational metadata XML files.

-This can make the job harder to maintain as it contains external objects, and failure when deploying to a different project of server.
+This can make the flow harder to maintain as it contains external objects, and failure when deploying to a different project of server.

 It's recommended for developers to use parameters instead of an external file if they wish to benefit from the flexibility of using SQL statements.